-With I’m sure many of you receiving a drone for Christmas so here is all you need to know when using it out on hikes.
-Drone photography is a great hobby, its a lot of fun and allows for awesome photos.
-So in order to allow us to keep with this hobby, we need to respect the rules.
+Since I’m sure many of you received a drone by now, here is all you need to know when using it out on hikes.
+Drone photography is a great hobby, it’s a lot of fun and allows for awesome photos.
+So in order to allow us to keep up with this hobby, we need to respect the rules.

 Keep in mind that laws related to drones are changing regularly so it is important to note that the laws listed here may not be accurate in the future.